Lee Fisher: Legal career

-Ohio House of Representatives
+Political career

 At the age of 29, Fisher was elected to the Ohio House of Representatives in 1980.
 He served as a state representative for two years before being elected to the Ohio Senate in 1982.
 He was named " Outstanding Freshman Legislator" by Columbus Monthly magazine in 1982.
-He served as a state senator for eight years.
 In 1983 he was named a Chase Public Leadership Fellow and attended the Harvard Program for Senior Executives in State and Local Government.

-Attorney general

 Fisher was elected Attorney General of Ohio in 1990, defeating Paul Pfeifer in the only statewide election in Ohio history to trigger a statewide recount.
 In 1992, Fisher was elected a presidential elector for Ohio.
 Fisher served as attorney general from 1991 to 1995, narrowly losing his bid for re-election in 1994 to Republican Betty Montgomery.

-Lieutenant governor
+In 1998, Fisher ran for governor but lost to Republican Bob Taft, 50%–45%.

 Joining the ticket of Democratic gubernatorial candidate Ted Strickland, Fisher was elected lieutenant governor in 2006.
 The Ohio gubernatorial campaign was captured in the 2008 documentary film Swing State, which was directed by (his son) Jason Zone-Fisher, John Intrater, and H. Spencer Young.